 Senators (and others) have the advice and support they require to participate in meetings of the Senate and its committees

-Senators and other recipients of written advice continued to acknowledge its value, and it was invariably provided in time to meet the purposes for which it was sought.
-On numerous occasions during the year, recipients of advice published it as a contribution to public debate, at the same time subjecting it to public scrutiny.
+Senators and other recipients of written advice continued to acknowledge its value, and advice was provided within agreed timeframes to meet the purposes for which it was sought.
+On occasion during the year, recipients of advice published it as a contribution to public debate, at the same time subjecting it to public scrutiny.
 When committees seek the Clerk’s advice it is almost always for the purpose of publishing it, to show the basis on which committees may have taken particular decisions or reached particular conclusions.
 No committee expressed dissatisfaction with advice received.

-Advice about the programming of business in the Senate is the responsibility of the Clerk Assistant (Table).
+Advice about the programming of business in the Senate is the responsibility of the Clerk Assistant (Table), as is the provision of advice and support to government Senate office holders.
 Procedural advice and support for non-government senators is a particular responsibility of the Deputy Clerk and the Clerk Assistant (Procedure).
 Senators continued to acknowledge the value of their advice.
-The Clerk Assistant (Procedure) and her office also drafted large numbers of legislative amendments and private senators’ bills, helping senators participate in legislative proceedings.
+The Procedure Office drafted large numbers of legislative amendments and private senators’ bills, helping senators participate in legislative proceedings.
 Amendments and bills accurately reflected the drafting instructions and were prepared within required timeframes and to the satisfaction of senators.

 Advice provided by the department was also tested during estimates hearings and in other Senate proceedings and senators relied on such advice throughout the year.
-In addition to comments made by senators recorded in Hansard, surveys of senators seeking advice and of other key stakeholders such as Whips, indicated high levels of satisfaction with both advice and the levels of administrative support provided.
+In addition to comments made by senators recorded in Hansard, feedback from senators obtained through two formal surveys regarding services provided by the Table Office and the Procedure Office, indicated high levels of satisfaction with both advice and the levels of administrative support provided.

 Secretariat support for the Senate and its committees